FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 }
 ```

-With that defined we can implement our next three parsing functions.
+With that defined we can implement a function to parse our next 3 values.

 ```rust